NicmeisteR/WA-Android-Stickers/CONTRIBUTING.md

 ## Coding Style
 For Android, we follow Google Java Style Guide as the coding style: <https://google.github.io/styleguide/javaguide.html>.
-For iOS, we follow the Swift API Design Guidelines: <https://swift.org/documentation/api-design-guidelines/>.

 ## License
 By contributing to WhatsApp Stickers, you agree that your contributions will be licensed